-These are the public tours we’re offering in weeks ahead (if you are looking for a private tour, click here).
+Here are some of the public tours and events that we either have scheduled ourselves or worked on with partners in recent months. (if you are looking for a private tour, click here).

 Saturday, September 14, 2019, 10 am